 Night blindness cannot be treated at home.
 Medical advice is necessary so that the appropriate treatment, if any, is given.

-You can’t prevent genetic predispositions, but you can control your lifestyle.
+You can’t prevent genetic predispositions, but you can alter your lifestyle habits.
 Try the following to possibly prevent night blindness:

 Eat foods that have Vitamin A. Some suggestions include: